Welcome to MILES!

 At Idaho State University, we've hired three new Research Faculty with substantial cross-training in biophysical and social sciences.
 These scientists strengthen the linkages between our traditionally trained scientists and provide unusual expertise in ecosystem service analyses.

-We've also developed strong working relationships with external groups to study land use and ecosystem services in the surrounding region including:
+We've also developed strong working relationships with external groups to study land use and ecosystem services in the surrounding region: